Advances and challenges in single-molecule electron transport: Computational techniques

-In equilibrium, the Kohn-Sham Green's function $ G_\text{KS}=1/(E-H_\text{KS}-\SL-\SR) $ of the extended molecule relates to the local electron density via $ n({\bf r})= 2\int_{-\infty}^{\Fermi} dE \ A_\text{KS}(E,{\bf x}) $ with a local spectral function $ A_\text{KS}(E,{\bf x})= - (1/\pi) \Im \langle {\bf x}|G_\text{KS}(E)|{\bf x}\rangle, $ with $\Fermi$ denoting the Fermi-energy defined by the leads. \begin{enumerate}[label=(\alph*)] \item When employing exact exchange-correlation (XC) functionals, the Kohn-Sham Green's function reproduces the exact density $n({\bf r})$.
-This does not imply that $A_\text{KS}$ also is a good approximation to the physical spectral function $ A(E, {\bf x})$; in general, it is not.
-For example, in the Coulomb-blockade regime the physical spectral function $A$ exhibits pronounced Hubbard side-bands, which are absent in $A_\text{KS}$. \item In the special case of very well separated transport resonances, there may only be a single transport-active level, HOMO$^*$ or LUMO$^*$.
+(b) The relation between $A_\text{KS}(E)$ and the true spectral function $A(E)$ has been discussed since the 1980s, when band-structure calculations started using KS-eigenvalues as approximations for quasi-particle energies \cite{Sham1983,Perdew1982,Perdew1983,Yang2012}.
+It is clear that there is no rigorous argument supporting this wide-spread practice; even with exact XC-functionals, there is no known theorem guaranteeing that $G_\text{KS}(E)$ will provide an accurate approximation for the exact Green's function, $G(E)$.

+Indeed, in the presence of strong Coulomb-correlations, this is certainly not the case.
+As has been pointed out by \textcite{Burke2006}, when evaluating the Kubo-formula for non-interacting electrons with $G_\text{KS}$ the resulting KS-conductance reproduces the true conductance only up to a factor that accounts for an XC-contribution to the voltage seen by KS-particles.

+(c) In the special case of very well separated transport resonances there may only be a single transport-active level, HOMO$^*$ or LUMO$^*${, see Fig.~\ref{fig:Adak2015}}.
 In this situation the single-impurity Anderson model (SIAM) applies; it features the Friedel-sum rule, which allows to express the conductance as a functional of the occupation of the frontier orbital, ${\mathcal G}[n]$.
-Since the functional ${\mathcal G}[n]$ happens to be the same for interacting and non-interacting particles, the exact Kohn-Sham conductance can be quantitative, even though the spectral function is not physical \cite{Stefanucci2011,Bergfield2012b,Troester2012}.
+Since the functional ${\mathcal G}[n]$ happens to be the same for interacting and non-interacting particles, the KS-conductance can be quantitative, even though the spectral function is not physical \cite{Stefanucci2011,Bergfield2012b,Troester2012}.
 While the argument reproduced here is rigorous, it actually assumes symmetric coupling, $\Gamma_\mathcal{L}{=}\Gamma_\mathcal{R}$.
 A generalization to the experimentally much more important case of asymmetric couplings has also been found \cite{Evers2013}.
 It hinges on the (perhaps surprising) observation that the specific ratio of rates $\Gamma_\mathcal{L}\Gamma_\mathcal{R}/(\Gamma_\mathcal{R}+\Gamma_\mathcal{L})^2$ can be represented as a parameter-free density functional.

-Summarizing, these considerations lead to an interesting situation: ${\mathcal G}[n]$ can reproduce correctly the Kondo-effect in the transmission function, Eq. \eqref{et2}, at the Fermi-energy despite $G_\text{KS}$ failing to exhibit the Abrikosov-Suhl resonance.
+Summarizing, these considerations lead to an interesting situation: the conductance functional ${\mathcal G}[n]$ can reproduce correctly the Kondo-effect in the transmission function, Eq. \eqref{et2}, at the Fermi-energy despite the KS-Green's function $G_\text{KS}$ failing exhibit the Abrikosov-Suhl resonance.